mlz-cisx/nfdi-meta-analysis/book/data_analysis/workflow_engines/prefect.md

 * [More...](https://docs-v1.prefect.io/orchestration/agents/overview.html#agent-types)

+## Server

+It is possible to deploy our own [Prefect Cloud](https://docs.prefect.io/getting-started/overview/#get-started-with-prefect-2) (Prefect Hybrid Model), where we run one server instance, while connecting multiple storage & compute instances.

 # Questions

-How would be build a federated infrastructure with that.
-Multiple Datastorages but only one management server.
-Do we even want only one management server?
-How would we manage the workflows across multiple instances then?
+How would we manage the workflows across multiple instances?
+How would we route the execution of the workflow to be done on the instances where the data is already available?